By Bethany Bouw, CPA

 What is functional currency?

 Generally speaking, ‘functional currency’ is the dollar for US tax purposes.
-That is unless you are dealing with a qualified business unit (QBU) who finds that a significant part of the business activities is conducted and recorded in the currency of the business’ economic environment.
+That is unless you are dealing with a qualified business unit (QBU) who finds that a business conducts and records a significant part of the business activities in the currency of the business’ economic environment.

 For example, Person A is a US person who lives in Hong Kong.
 Person A has a business in Hong Kong that does all of the transactions in HK$ and keeps the books and records in HK$.
 When Person A considers the earnings and profits (E&P) for the year for US purposes, they don’t need to have converted every transaction to USD in order to report E&P. They would use the HK$ to determine the QBU’s earnings and profits and then translated to USD for reporting purposes using the appropriate exchange rate.